wjdwl002/redux/docs/tutorials/essentials/part-1-overview-concepts.md

 ---
 id: part-1-overview-concepts
-title: 'Redux Essentials, Part 1: Redux Overview and Concepts'
+title: 'Redux 핵심, Part 1: Redux Overview and Concepts'
 sidebar_label: 'Redux Overview and Concepts'
 description: 'The official Essentials tutorial for Redux: learn how to use Redux, the right way'
 ---

 import { DetailedExplanation } from '../../components/DetailedExplanation'

-:::tip 배울 내용

-- 리덕스가 무엇이고 왜 사용하는지
-- 핵심 리덕스 용어와 개념
-- 리덕스 앱에서 데이터가 어떻게 흘러가는지
+# Redux 핵심, Part 1: Redux Overview and Concepts

+:::tip What You'll Learn

+- What Redux is and why you might want to use it
+- Key Redux terms and concepts
+- How data flows through a Redux app

 :::

-## 소개
+## Introduction

-Welcome to the Redux Essentials tutorial! **This tutorial will introduce you to Redux and teach you how to use it the right way, using our latest recommended tools and best practices**.
+Welcome to the Redux 핵심 튜토리얼! **This tutorial will introduce you to Redux and teach you how to use it the right way, using our latest recommended tools and best practices**.
 By the time you finish, you should be able to start building your own Redux applications using the tools and patterns you've learned here.

 In Part 1 of this tutorial, we'll cover the key concepts and terms you need to know to use Redux, and in [Part 2: Redux App Structure](./part-2-app-structure.md) we'll examine a basic React + Redux app to see how the pieces fit together.